ethereum-oasis-op/baseline/radish34/zkp/README.md

 ---
-title: ZKP component
+title: Zero Knowledge Service component
 description: Detailed explanation of the privacy protocols under ZKP, using a toolbox called Zokrates
 ---

-# Zokrates component
+# Zero Knowledge Service component

 ## What is here?